 Starting an online course

-This can be a great home business for women skilled in an instrument.
+This can be one of the best small business ideas for women skilled in an instrument.
 Advertise locally and have students come to you for lessons in piano, violin, guitar, or whatever your specialty is.
 You can even teach virtually.
 There are requirements to teach music in schools, but anyone can give private lessons.

 Women unquestionably have an edge in the design industry.
 We quite literally have an “eye” for it: research shows that women are able to distinguish shades of color that look identical to men.
-Depending on your other professional skills, this can spark several types of small business ideas for women.
+Depending on your other professional skills, this can spark several types of small business ideas for women at home.

 Help people create attractive and functional spaces in their homes.
 Note that in some states, starting an interior design business requires that you have specific licensing.